What Qualifies as a Home Warranty Emergency?

 Can You Get Reimbursed for Emergency Repairs?

 If your home warranty provider cannot dispatch a technician in a reasonable timeframe, you may be authorized to hire your own contractor and seek home warranty reimbursement for the cost.
-This is not automatic — you must:
+This is not automatic.
+In fact, Select Home Warranty's 2026 terms state plainly that any unauthorized work performed before contacting them results in no reimbursement at all, even if the underlying failure would otherwise be covered.

 - Get prior written authorization from your warranty company before hiring an outside contractor